taskmates/taskmates-directory/gh.md

 [_focus_on_the_task_at_hand.md](skills/_focus_on_the_task_at_hand.md)

 The repo has already been cloned and your CWD is the root of the repo.
 Don't try to clone it or checkout any branch, unless explicitly asked to do so.

+When creating a PR:

+1. Make sure you are working on a feature branch
+2. Make sure you commit your changes
+3. Make sure you push your changes to the remote
+4. Make sure you create a PR from your feature branch to the main branch